 What condition does Tesla accept for a trade-in vehicle?

 Tesla states that vehicles being considered for trade must be in drivable condition.

 While they used to accept some vehicles with a “Lemon Buyback” title (a vehicle repurchased by the manufacturer for warranty defects) or an odometer reading discrepancy (NAM title, or Not Actual Mileage) after reviewing the details of each case, Tesla no longer accepts Lemon Buybacks or NAM-titled vehicles.

 Salvage and flood designated vehicles are not accepted by Tesla’s trade-in program even if they are currently drivable.

 How long does Tesla’s trade-in offer last?

-The initial estimate is good for 7 days after you submit your vehicle’s info.
-Once Tesla sends you a final offer, that number is good for 30 days and within 1,000 miles of the odometer reading you submitted for the vehicle you want to trade.
+When available, Tesla’s initial trade-in estimate is good for 7 days after you submit your vehicle’s info.
+Once Tesla sends you a final offer (an action that requires you to have already purchased from Tesla’s Pre-Order, New, or Used Inventory), that number is good for 30 days and within 1,000 miles of the odometer reading you submitted for the vehicle you want to trade.